HyperHDG/HyperHDG/python/README.md

 - **Data crossing still copies.** Vectors cross the boundary as by-value `std::vector` both ways.
 Zero-copy `nb::ndarray` ↔ `std::span` variants (e.g. an out-parameter `residual_flux2`) are designed but not implemented yet.
-- **In-process iteration.** The legacy hash-named modules let a notebook re-`include()` a changed config within one session; `hyperhdg.load()` reuses the `NB_MODULE` name, and CPython cannot reload extension modules — changed code needs a new module name or a fresh kernel.
-A hash-suffixed module-name mode in `hyperhdg.py` could restore the legacy behavior here.
 - **Installed-prefix mode is untested in anger.** Nobody installs HyperHDG today; the `find_package` branch works by construction but hasn't run against a real install, and `find_dependency(nanobind)` in the exported HyperHDG config remains to be added.